-To meet the needs of persons with hearing impairments, TTD (text telephone display) communication will be available.
+To meet the needs of persons with hearing impairments, TTD (text telephone display) and video relay service (VRS), and video remote interpreting (VRI) communication will be available.

 To meet the needs of persons with vision impairment, large-print and one-on-one assistance will be provided upon request.
 When visual aids are used in public meetings or presentations, or in meetings with OHA staff, one-on-one assistance will be provided upon request.